 When you have young kids, character dining almost goes hand-in-hand with visiting WDW.
 While it’s certainly not cheap, the kids love it and if you are selective with your choices, it’s still possible to choose decent options.
 Though we didn’t do a character dining this time, each of our last 3 trips included one (hence not going this time) so I have a pretty good idea of what to expect.
 Most of them will include a salad bar, which was always my first stop, sans the dressing.
 You can generally find some type of grilled chicken/hard boiled eggs/fish to go along with this along with other cooked vegetables and fruit.
 It’s definitely not a fine dining experience, but hey – the enjoyment of the kids far makes up for it.

 So there you have it … with a little planning and preparation, it is possible to eat healthy at Disney!
 And I’m sure that I missed some great tips, so I’d love to hear yours in the comments below.
+Oh, and in case you are also an overall Disney fan, you won’t want to miss my post on How to Eat Gluten Free on a Disney Cruise.
 Happy travels!